 There are three main ways to buy:

-- Directly with a life insurance company online (like Manulife CoverMe)
+- Directly with a company online (like Manulife)

 - Through an independent local insurance agent

 - Through independent broker online

-You need to apply that same mentality when deciding where to shop for life insurance!
-You want to go with someone who can help you compare quotes across a variety of insurance companies.
-Life insurance rates, surprisingly enough, can vary quite a bit across companies (even for the exact same policy), so only getting quotes from a single company can end up being quite costly.
+You need to apply that same mentality when deciding on a provider.
+Go with someone who can help you compare quotes across a variety of insurance companies.
+The rates, surprisingly enough, can vary quite a bit across companies (even for the exact same policy), so only getting quotes from a single company can end up being costly.